 Can I buy parts from you?

-Yes, I do sell many commonly needed parts but others I typically don’t sell from my inventory.
+Yes, I do sell many commonly needed parts but others I won’t sell from my inventory.
 I typically stock enough for 20 to 30 typical repairs and if I sell from my inventory I run the risk of being low on parts when I need them.
 Some parts I have to get from SS and they are plagued with backorder problems so I especially am averse to selling those pieces.
 You should be able to get what you need from either your local bearing supplier, SS, some home centers or even new or used on ebay.

 How does your service compare with factory service?